Its-Kenta/Gimbap/README.md

 # Gimbap - 김밥
-A small utility using [Gum](https://github.com/charmbracelet/gum) to prettify [C3's](https://github.com/c3lang/c3c) build system and to complement my laziness.
-Now created in Crystal!
+A small build build system and to complement my laziness.

 It’s small, cheap, delicious and never disappoints!